Betsy DeVos, Meet Ralph from Comcast

 Before leaving, Ralph told me he dreamed of being an audio engineer, attended the now-defunct Art Institute of Washington, DC, from 2007-2011, never got the classes he was promised when he enrolled, was pushed by school administrators into high-interest private loans in addition to his federal loans, and now owes over $100,000 for an associates degree that did nothing for his career.
 Instead of recording music artists, he’s climbing walls to nail up cable.
 Meanwhile, Ralph said, with such interest rates on the private loans, he is simply not paying down the principle.

 I told Ralph, I know something about these for-profit schools, and you’re not alone: there are so many people like you, who were sold dreams, deceived, under-trained, and overcharged.
-He mentioned that a lawyer advised him, correctly, that his student loans can’t be discharged in bankruptcy.
+He mentioned that a lawyer advised him, correctly, that his student loans likely can’t be discharged in bankruptcy.
 He had heard about the possibility of convincing the Department of Education to forgive federal loans if you were abused; I had to tell him that, while the Obama administration, after being pressed by students and advocates for seven years, finally started granting these loan discharges to former students, Donald Trump and Betsy DeVos have refused to grant a single one.

 Ralph felt he would never be able to buy a home, or start a business, or anything, because he’s buried in debt.
 He had a point.